gesad-lab/dome/README.md

 # credits
 This project is linked with the Master's Degree Program of the University of State of Ceará (http://www.uece.br/ppgcc/).
-Project Supervisor: PhD Paulo Henrique Maia
+Project Supervisor: PhD Paulo Henrique Maia (https://gesad.github.io/team/paulo-henrique/)

-... testing git credentials